 - The Park at Traders Point Christian Church (Whitestown): Giant play structures, basketball, rock wall, and sensory room.

-- Cornerstone Lutheran Church Play Area (Fishers): Climbing equipment for all ages, plus toddler-friendly zone.
+- Cornerstone Lutheran Church Play Area (Fishers): Climbing equipment for all ages, plus a toddler-friendly zone.

 - The Center at The Well (Brownsburg): Eco-friendly indoor playroom created with repurposed toys.

-- Playzone at Community Center @ AFC (Anderson): Five-level playground structure; open most days.
+- Playzone at Community Center @ AFC (Anderson): Five-level playground structure with regular open hours.

 Trampoline & Adventure Parks

-- Sky Zone (Multiple Locations): Wall-to-wall trampolines, foam pits, Ninja Warrior courses.
+- Sky Zone (Multiple Locations): Wall-to-wall trampolines, foam pits, and Ninja Warrior courses.

 - Adrenaline Family Adventure Park (Fishers): Ropes courses, climbing, inflatables, and more.

-- Urban Air Adventure Park (Noblesville & Franklin): Trampolines, climbing walls, obstacle courses.
+- Urban Air Adventure Park (Noblesville & Franklin): Trampolines, climbing walls, and obstacle courses.

-- Slick City Indoor Slide Park (Brownsburg): Huge dry slides for year-round thrills.
+- Slick City Indoor Slide Park (Brownsburg): Large dry slides for year-round thrills.

 Family Fun Centers, Arcades, and Bowling

-- Pinheads (Fishers and Brownsburg) – Bowling, luxury arcade, outdoor patio dining, sand volleyball, volleyball leagues
+- Pinheads (Fishers and Brownsburg): Bowling, luxury arcade, outdoor patio dining, sand volleyball, and leagues.

-- Rascal’s Fun Zone (Whiteland): Indoor/outdoor fun park with go-karts, mini-golf, and arcade.
+- Rascal’s Fun Zone (Whiteland): Indoor and outdoor fun park with go-karts, mini-golf, and arcade.

-- Punch Bowl Social (Downtown Indianapolis): Bowling, vintage arcade, shuffleboard, karaoke.
+- Punch Bowl Social (Downtown Indianapolis): Bowling, vintage arcade, shuffleboard, and karaoke.

 - Malibu Jack’s Indoor Theme Park (Lafayette): Go-karts, laser tag, mini-golf, rides, and arcade.